DiosDelRayo/mkdocs_monero_metrics_plugin/README.md

 I don't give a crap as long no criminal organization a.k.a. governmental organization or employee uses it, only for that purpose I add the [BipCot NoGov Software](https://www.bipcot.org) [License](LICENSE.txt).
-So if you don't initiate aggretion feel free to use this piece of source for whatever you want.
+So if you don't initiate aggression feel free to use this piece of source for whatever you want.